-Both treadmills are very similar in terms of belt length, strong motors and layout – including iFit LIVE compatibility and web browsers.
+Both treadmills are very similar in terms of belt length, strong motors and layout – including the full color consoles.

-The Commercial 1750 treadmill gives you a bit more in terms of construction (i.e. stronger motor, more advanced cushioning, incline and decline).
-It’s also a bit more sleek and finished looking than the 1650 treadmill.
+The Commercial 1750 treadmill gives you a bit more in terms of construction (i.e. stronger motor, larger rollers, wider belt and better speakers).
+You also get higher incline and even decline for better crosstraining options.